Stay in touch

 Your bone density may be checked every two to three years while you’re taking letrozole, depending on the results from the initial scan or whether your specialist has any concerns.

 To help keep your bones healthy you can increase your intake of calcium and vitamin D. Most people do this by taking a supplement.
 You may also want to eat more foods that are rich in calcium, such as milk, cheese, yoghurt and cereals.
 For vitamin D, you can increase the amount of oily fish, mushrooms and eggs you eat.

-Stopping smoking and doing regular resistance exercise can also help keep your bones strong.
+Stopping smoking and doing regular weight-bearing exercise can also help keep your bones strong.